tutoriel étui à couteau en cuir

 21. TINTING THE LEATHER

-Tinting the leather with an airbrush or a sponge.
+Tint the leather with an airbrush or sponge.

-To learn more about dyeing leather, see our guide:
+To learn more about dyeing leather, check out our guide:

 leather knife case